WSokoll/MapNote_AndroidApp/README.md

 + Displaying notes as pins on the map along with the current location of the device shown
 + Displaying a list of notes
 + Editing/Deleting notes
++ Polish and English version of the application
 ## Technologies
 + Java
 + SQLite